appblue/appblue.github.io/src/posts/vue/vue3-part-two.md

 ### Beyond the beginner’s path

 If you take the courses outlined so far, you’ll have broadened and reinforced your knowledge of fundamental production-level Vue practices.
 You’ll then be ready for our more intermediate courses that cover everything from strengthening your Vue apps with Unit Testing, to adding User Authentication, and integrating with popular libraries within the Vue.js ecosystem such as Nuxt.js and Vuetify.

-### You’ve made it
-With that, I hope you feel clear about what your next steps are on your path to Vue Mastery.
-I wish you well as you level up your skills and expand the opportunities that become available to you as you become increasingly skilled with this powerful JavaScript framework.
-See you in another course!